 If you ever have the chance to visit one of these facilities, the smell of hot-boned pork, hot ground pork, and mixed sausage is a life-changing experience.
-Some consumers cannot get past this flavor that comes from hot-boned pork.
-It is similar to boar taint.
+Some consumers cannot get past this flavor that comes from hot-boned pork, calling it similar to boar taint.

 A very large percentage of sausage manufacturers add binding or extending ingredients to the meat to increase shelf life of their sausages.
 Facilities that are producing hundreds of thousands of pounds of sausage per day strive to find ways for their products to retain moisture and water that is added to the blend.
-The main reason for water retention is to add weight to the final product, which ultimately increases their bottom line.
-After all, water is much cheaper than protein, so this ultimately increases their bottom line.
+The main reason for water retention is to add weight to the final product.
+Water is much cheaper than protein, so this ultimately increases their bottom line.